Christian-Ashley/holbertonschool-AirBnB_clone/README.md

-# holbertonschool-AirBnB_clone
+# Holbertonschool-AirBnB_clone

-Purpose
+## Purpose
 	This projects objectives were to create a functioning command line interpreter for the use of manipulating objects within the AirBnB clone project.
 The goals were to learn how to make a python package, use modules to create a CLI(command line interpreter), use unit testing, serialize and deserialize a class, write and read a JSON file. use datetime and UUID modules, handle *args and kwargs, and handle named arguments in the function.

-Requirements
+Requirements :
 - Allowed editors: vi, vim, emacs
 - All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
 - All your files should end with a new line